kolkhis/prolug-coursework/automation-engineering/unit2/u2lab.md

 If you would add something, how does it improve the code?

-- That adds flexibility.
+- **Answer:** That adds flexibility.
 It turns it into more of a command-line tool rather than just a script.
 Parsing user-inputted arguments can make the script extremely flexible, and allow us to achieve different behavior with the same script.